Tschis/reviews-blog/_posts/2023-08-26-children-of-morta.md

 - Beautiful "cinematics"
 - Beautiful map areas
-- Some fun characters to play with, covering different play-styles
+- Some fun characters to play with, covering different playstyles
 - Well-made animations for spells and combat in general
 - Nice story and its development, kept me coming back and hooked my wife from a distance